Slow Cooker Birria

 Updated on Tue, 21 Jan 2025 10:35:48 GMT

 A bowl of hearty beef stew topped with diced onions, fresh cilantro, and lime wedges, surrounded by a dark broth.
-Pin it
+Save

 A bowl of hearty beef stew topped with diced onions, fresh cilantro, and lime wedges, surrounded by a dark broth. | kitchenscroll.com